NIRSpec MSA Shutter Operability

 Lastly, you can navigate to the MSA Planning Tool Plans pane and open the "MSA Shutter View" by clicking the Show button on any exposure in the MPT Plans (See NIRSpec MPT - Plans).
 There is an MSA configuration for each exposure in a Plan (or observation).
 Nodded exposures always use the same MSA configuration at different nod positions.
 The conflicts between a planned source's slitlet and any new failed open or failed closed shutters are shown in magenta (Figure 4).
 Note that the magenta-colored conflicts are indicated for both planned Primary and Filler sources, and for a target or a background shutter.

 Planned sources in Figure 4 are shown as green dots (Primaries) and blue dots (Fillers).
 Each planned source is in a small slitlet, a series of adjacent vertical shutters marked in dark orange that are planned to be open to observe the sources.
 Most shutters in the configuration are planned to be closed.
 Unplanned Contaminants are black dots that happen to be in the slitlets planned for other sources.
 Areas in light orange are masked shutters associated with planned source slitets.
 They are areas that are unavailable to new source slitlets.
 Opening shutters on another source in those areas would contaminate the spectra of planned sources (green or blue dots).
 Areas in white are unused by any planned sources.
-They indicate available shutters for planning additional sources (e.g., MPT can be re-run to include a larger set of Primaries and Fillers, or source slitlets can be added in manually using the MSA Configuration Editor.)
+They indicate available shutters for planning additional sources or master background (e.g., MPT can be re-run to include a larger set of Primaries and Fillers, or source slitlets can be added in manually using the MSA Configuration Editor.)

 Failed closed shutters are shown in dark grey.
 These include rows and columns masked out because of electrical shorts.
 Occasionally, a shutter operability update can result in new failed closed shutters in one of the planned source slitlets.
 The mask surrounding the conflict will be magenta-colored.
 (There are no examples of this in the figure.)